pfsense/docs/source/vpn/ipsec/configuring-a-site-to-site-ipsec-vpn.rst

 -------

 This article covers configuring a site to site VPN link between two firewalls using IPsec.
-This document primarily concerns firewalls running pfSense software, but also discusses how to configure site to site links with third party IPsec-compliant devices.
+This document primarily concerns firewalls running pfSense® software, but also discusses how to configure site to site links with third party IPsec-compliant devices.

 .. seealso:: The :doc:`IPsec section </vpn/ipsec/index>` contains example VPN
    Configurations that cover site to site IPsec configuration with some third party IPsec devices.
-If pfSense is known to work in a site to site IPsec configuration with a third party IPsec device not listed, we would appreciate a short submission containing configuration details, preferably with screenshots where applicable.
+If pfSense softwarae is known to work in a site to site IPsec configuration with a third party IPsec device not listed, we would appreciate a short submission containing configuration details, preferably with screenshots where applicable.

 .. warning:: This document makes security recommendations based on current best practices.
 Failing to adhere to these recommendations will weaken security